gaspard/lucy-library/documentation/block.md

     cache.object3d = new THREE.Mesh ( geometry, material )
 ```

 The final step is to add our newly created mesh to the current `object3d` context.
 Note that contextual objects should be all lowercase as convention (same as tags).
-Once the object is added, we are done with the "execute only once" operation and we close the semicolon.
+Once the object is added, we are done with the "execute only once" operation and we close the braces.
 We then capture the value in the cache in a variable for the next operations to make the code more readable.

 ```Javascript
     context.object3d.add ( cache.object3d )